There are several different methods for adjusting the height of walls in your plan, depending on what it is that you want to achieve.

 To create a room with a shorter ceiling

-Using the Select Objects tool, select the newly placed shelf and click on the Open Object edit tool to display the Shelf Specification dialog.
+Use the Select Objects tool to select the room that you'd like to have a shorter ceiling and click on the Open Object edit tool to display the Room Specification dialog.

-Next, select Build> Door> Doorway , then click to place the door in to the railing.
+Next, select Build> Door> Doorway , then click to place the door.
 Next, select the doorway and click on the Open Object edit tool to display its Specification dialog.

 On the General panel: